codebar/tutorials/python/lesson1/tutorial.md

 ## Opening the REPL

 Python is often developed with the aid of a *REPL*, or *Read-Eval-Print-Loop*.
 The REPL is a way of getting immediate feedback as you work.
 Python's REPL is called **IDLE**.

-On Windows, you can run it by clicking on the shortcut in your Start menu or Start screen named "IDLE (Python GUI)".

-On Mac OS, open the Terminal and type "python" to start the REPL.
-At the top, you'll see something similar (but probably not identical) to this:

-    Python 2.7.6 (default, Sep  9 2014, 15:04:36)

-If you see it, make sure you're running Python 2, not Python 3, otherwise parts of this exercise will not make sense.
-Once you've checked that, we're ready to move on to writing Python.
+It's very important to find what Python version you are working with.

+On Windows, open `cmd` or on Mac OS / GNU/Linux open `terminal` and type (without the `$` sign):

+    $ python --version

+What you should see is:

+    $ python 2.7.12

+Any 2.* version should do for this tutorial to work.

+Now, open the *REPL* by typing:

+    $ python

+And you should see something like this:

+    Python 2.7.12 (default, Jul  1 2016, 15:12:24)
+    [GCC 5.4.0 20160609] on linux2
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>>

+Now you're all set!

 ## Hello, World!